AriFordsham/GHCWiki/status/oct16.md

 >
 > GHC 8.2 will address this by introducing [indexed type representations](typeable), leveraging the type-checker to verify programs using type reflection.
 This allows facilities like `Data.Dynamic` to be implemented in a fully type-safe manner.
 See the [ paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/haskell-dynamic/) for an description of the proposal and the [ Wiki](https://ghc.haskell.org/trac/ghc/wiki/Typeable/BenGamari) for the current status of the implementation.

 - **Backpack**: Backpack has merged with GHC, Cabal and cabal-install, allowing you to write libraries which are parametrized by signatures, letting users decide how to instantiate them at a later point in time.
 If you want to just play around with the signature language, there is a new major mode `ghc --backpack`; at the Cabal syntax level, there are two new fields `signatures` and `mixins` which permit you to define parametrized packages, and instantiate them in a flexible way.
-More details are at [ https://ghc.haskell.org/trac/ghc/wiki/Backpack](https://ghc.haskell.org/trac/ghc/wiki/Backpack)
+More details are on the [Backpack wiki page](backpack).

 - **`deriving` strategies**: GHC now provides the programmer with a precise mechanism to distinguish between the three ways to derive type class instances: the usual way, the `GeneralizedNewtypeDeriving` way, and the `DeriveAnyClass` way.
-See the [ wiki page](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/DerivingStrategies) for more details.
+See the [DerivingStrategies wiki page](commentary/compiler/deriving-strategies) for more details.

 - **New `base` classes**: The `Bifoldable`, and `Bitraversable` typeclasses are now included in the `base` library.